verneh/DS/README.md

 [Recommender](https://github.com/verneh/DataSci/tree/master/Recommender) is my version of a Spotify Recommender.

+[Simulations](https://github.com/verneh/datasci/tree/master/Simulations) is where i try to do some simulation modeling through ModSimPy.
+Currently has a project on bike sharing utilization.

 [ULMFit](https://github.com/verneh/DataSci/tree/master/ULMFit) was meant as an application to fellowship.ai.
 Deep Learning with Sentiment Classification for an airlines company.